ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/tifuun_tsys.rst

 Terahertz IFU with Universal Nanotechnology TIFUUN is being built for the ASTE Observatory.
 TIFUUN is a KID (Kinetic Inductance Detector) instrument.
 It covers the frequency range between 90 and 360 GHz.
 It is set-up to cover channel spacings from 180 MHz to 10 GHz.
 (See `Rybak et al. 2024 <https://zenodo.org/records/12202439>`__ for more details.)

-TIFUUN is being used to demonstrate the capabilities of a KIDS based **MARK: is it an example of an IFU or a continuum camera?** instrument that can observe at these frequencies on AtLAST
+TIFUUN is being used to demonstrate the capabilities of a KID based integral field unit (IFU) instrument that can observe at these frequencies on AtLAST.

 To feed into the System Equivalent Flux Density equation **MARK: ADD SIMILAR DESCRIPTION TO WHAT I WROTE IN THE CHAI DOCUMENT**, we calculate the system temperature through the TIFUUN optical path as: